ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 # Introduction

-In a distributed landscape where we are working with microservices, serverless applications or just event-driven architecture as a whole, than observability, which comprises monitoring, logging, tracing and alerting, is an important architectural concern.
+In a distributed landscape where we are working with microservices, serverless applications, or just event-driven architecture as a whole, observability, which comprises monitoring, logging, tracing, and alerting, is an important architectural concern.

 There are a few reasons why we want visibility in our highly distributed systems:
 - Issues will occur, even when our best employees have built it.